 Since this initial announcement, enthusiasts and some industry individuals have been trying to narrow down which brands are most strongly linked with Dilated Cardiomyopathy.

 Acana, in particular, Acana Singles, has had one of the strongest links between itself and Dilated Cardiomyopathy, with a large number of cases that have been reported by dog owners.
 This link was reinforced by an update in June 2019 by the FDA, which highlighted Acana as the top brand linked with DCM.

 However, at this time, these links and reports by dog nutrition groups and dog owners have not been officially or scientifically substantiated.

-Champion Pet Foods, who own Acana and Orijen, has strongly disputed this link and have made repeated statements in emails and on social media that state that all of their products are carefully formulated to meet industry guidelines.
+Champion Pet Foods, who own Acana and Orijen, has strongly disputed this link and has made repeated statements in emails and on social media that state that all of their products are carefully formulated to meet industry guidelines.

-If this link between legumes and Dilated Cardiomyopathy is substantiated then there will be serious consequences for Acana and many other brands.
+If this link between legumes and Dilated Cardiomyopathy is substantiated, then there will be serious consequences for Acana and many other brands.
 This will likely lead to reformulations and ingredient modifications.

-If this concerns you and you think your dog may be at risk, we recommend checking out our Best Dog Food Without Peas article which showcases some alternatives to traditional legume focused formulas.
+If this concerns you and you think your dog may be at risk, we recommend checking out our Best Dog Food Without Peas article, which showcases some alternatives to traditional legume focused formulas.

 Acana Animal Testing